 A hot exhaust system and engine can cause burns.
 Wear protective gloves when removing a spark plug for inspection.
+Allow engine to cool before removing spark plug wire.

-- 1. Rotate the spark plug cap 1/4 turn and pull it off the spark plug. - 2.
-Rotate the spark plug counter-clockwise to remove it. - 3.
+- 1. Rotate the spark plug cap 1/4 turn and pull it off the spark plug. - Rotate the spark plug counter-clockwise to remove it. - 3.
 Reverse the procedure for spark plug installation.
 Torque to specification.